Best AI Tools for Estate Executors in 2026

 • Deadline calculation based on date of death

-• AI chat assistant (Grace) for follow-up questions
+• 24/7 AI chat assistant (Grace) for follow-up questions and form-filling

 • Document management and family collaboration

-• Free tier with basic estate administration checklist
+• Free tier with a personalized starter checklist

 Limitations: No estate accounting features.
-No legal representation.
-Does not handle court filings or tax preparation.
+Not a law firm; doesn't provide legal representation, court filings, or tax preparation.

-Who it is for: Executors handling simple to moderately complex estates who want detailed, localized guidance at an affordable price point.
-Pairs well with an attorney for complex estates.
+Who it is for: Executor families and first-time administrators handling simple to moderately complex estates who want jurisdiction-specific guidance at a price accessible to any estate.
+Pairs well with an attorney for complex situations.

 2. EstateExec — Best for Estate Accounting